 A: Students who study abroad pay regular Stern tuition for the semester they are abroad.
 Housing, insurance and fees are paid separately depending on the partner school.
 For specific details on living costs for each school, review the fact sheet for the exchange program you are considering.
 In addition, students must have health insurance while they study abroad.

 Q: What are the pre-requisites for studying abroad?

-A: Full or part-time students who are in good academic standing and have completed all Core courses (except Langone Core and Professional Responsibility) are eligible to study abroad.
+A: Full-time or Langone students who are in good academic standing and have completed all Core courses (except Langone Core and Professional Responsibility) are eligible to study abroad.

 Q: Are there language requirements?